In my introductory backpacking book, I mentioned the utility of dishwashing gloves for rain esp when on a budget.

 I would not use these dishwashing gloves for winter or technical use.
 But they are good enough for general use and arguably better than more expensive options from mainstream retailers for most.

 The Showa gloves are, by all accounts an excellent budget item with versatility beyond its intended use based on the Amazon reviews for the lined version.
+If with less versatility than a liner and rain glove combo.

 Which ones to get?